Mark-Badua/mark-louise-badua-resume/README.md

 # learning-html

-- In this repo, I will be exploring how to create static websites using html
+ - This repo serves as a learning ground to learn HTML
+ - To learn faster, I will be recreating my resume in HTML